angular/angular/aio/content/guide/image-directive.md

 </code-example>

-The `sizes` attribute in the above example says "I expect this image to be 100 percent of the screen width on devices under 768px wide.
-Otherwise, I expect it to be 50 percent of the screen width.
+The `sizes` attribute in the above example says, "I expect this image to be 100 percent of the viewport width on devices under 768px wide.
+Otherwise, I expect it to be 50 percent of the viewport width."

 For additional information about the `sizes` attribute, see [web.dev](https://web.dev/learn/design/responsive-images/#sizes) or [MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/sizes).